-For a start, Pop had a harmonica.
-As I recall, he only knew one tune, but he taught us the words, and my brother and I would sing along while Pop puffed away.
+Pop had a harmonica, and, as I recall, he only knew how to play one tune.
+But he taught us the words to it, and my brother and I would sing along while Pop puffed away.
 It was an old folk song about Henry Ford, and thanks to the modern wonder of the Internet, I unearthed the lyrics which I last recited half a century ago:

 Henry Ford was a grand old man